Seravo/wp-custom-bulk-actions/README.md

 This plugin is based on solution found [here](http://www.skyverge.com/blog/add-custom-bulk-action/), but makes it more easier to use.

-## TODO
-Custom admin panel texts from callbacks are not working

 ## Plugin

 This plugin adds a class named Seravo_Custom_Bulk_Action